 Fuses protect the snowmobile electrical system from overloading.
 If electrical parts in the snowmobile are not working, the system may have been overloaded and caused a blown fuse.
 Before repairing or replacing any electrical part, check the appropriate fuses.
 If a fuse blows (opens a circuit), all the parts of the snowmobile that use that circuit will not work.

 Once which fuse to check has been determined, perform the following steps:

-1. Locate the fuse block and remove the fuse block cover.
+1. Open the right-side access panel.
+2. Locate the fuse block and remove the fuse block cover.